FCS 6901 HDSP Proseminar I

 6. You can limit the results by facets on the left side by many things including year (for last 10 years), by Subject area, Document type, Source title and country.
 For more details about a specific resource in the result, you can click on Find It which is specified by green circle in below image.

-7. If you want to find results related to your topic, Scopus helps you.
-It finds the abstracts and related documents.
-It searches and tracks the author's publications.
-It provides author's details and a list of the author's most recent documents.
-The database creates a graph for a quick view of the author's citations and documents per year.
+7. If you want to find results related to your topic, Scopus helps you, finds the abstracts and related documents, and searches and tracks the author's publications.
+Scopus also provides author's details and a list of the author's most recent documents.
+This database creates a graph for a quick view of the author's citations and documents per year.
 It also provides references the author has used in his/her documents.
+Click on the title of an article to see the amazing information.

 For more information, go to Scopus online Help.